Forklift Dates and Price - KG Training & Assessing

 • Click here for a full list of primary and secondary ID

-• If you hold a valid high risk licence issued in a state other than WA you must bring it with you on the day of the course
+• Learners who hold a valid high risk licence issued outside of WA, they must bring it with them.

-To satisfactorily complete this training with us, learners need to be able to understand, read and write basic English and be able to complete basic maths.
-Calculators are supplied and used during training and assessment.
+To satisfactorily complete this training with us, learners need to be able to understand, read and write basic English and be able to learn to complete mathematical calculations.

 For example, at the very least, the learner would need to be able to (without assistance) READ and WRITE by following simple instructions like;